The limit set of non-orientable mapping class groups: Upper bound for the limit set

 \begin{definition}[One-sided systole superlevel set] For any $\varepsilon > 0$, the set $\systole(\no_g)$ is the set of all points in $\teich(\no_g)$ where the length of the shortest one-sided curve is greater than or equal to $\varepsilon$. \end{definition}

 We can state the main theorem of this section. \begin{theorem} For any $\varepsilon > 0$, $\overline{\systole(\no_g)} \cap \pmf(\no_g)$ is contained in $\pmf^+(\no_g)$. \end{theorem} The key idea of the proof is proving a quantitative estimate on the Fenchel-Nielsen coordinates of points converging to points in $\pmf^-(\no_g)$. \begin{proposition} Let $\{m_i\}$ be a sequence of points in $\teich(\no_g)$ converging to a projective measured foliation $[\lambda]$.
-If $p$ is a one-sided atom of $\lambda$, for any Fenchel-Nielsen coordinate chart containing $p$ as a cuff, the length coordinate of $p$ goes to $0$. \end{proposition} \begin{proof} Consider the following decomposition of the measured foliation $\lambda$.
+If $p$ is a one-sided atom of $\lambda$, for any Fenchel-Nielsen coordinate chart containing $p$ as a cuff, the length coordinate of $p$ goes to $0$. \end{proposition}

+\textit{Outline of proof.} The proof of \autoref{prop:pinching} proceeds in two steps: \begin{enumerate}[(i)] \item We first show that there is a curve $p_3$ intersecting $p$ such that $p_3$ is left invariant by Dehn twisting along the two-sided curve that deformation retracts onto $2p$ (when $p$ is thought of as an element in $\pi_1(\no_g)$).
+We do so in \autoref{claim:one-sided-rigidity} and \autoref{claim:intersects-atmost-once}.
+This gives an upper bound for the length of $p_3$ in terms of the length of $p$, and an orthogeodesic going through $p$. \item We use the upper bound obtained in the previous step to show that if the length of $p_3$ goes to $\infty$, the length of $p$ must go to $0$.
+This result can be thought of as a converse to the collar lemma, using the additional hypotheses we manage to obtain from the previous step. \end{enumerate}